river flowing through a forest

 two people walking through a vineyard

 Carbon removal certification schemes are still under development by various organizations and so certificates are not widely available.
-However, Zurich has so far sourced carbon removal certificates issued by Puro.earth which certifies companies operating carbon net-negative processes or products based on the Puro Standard.
+Zurich has so far sourced carbon removal certificates issued by Puro.earth which certifies companies operating carbon net-negative processes or products based on the Puro Standard.
 Removal is independently verified by a third party and CO2 Removal Certificates (CORCs) are issued through the Puro Registry.
 Our engagement with Puro.earth enables us to learn more quickly about emerging best practices.
 This is important in terms of calculation methodologies, auditing, understanding claims of permanence and ongoing project monitoring in an emerging industry that currently lacks globally consistent quality-assurance frameworks.
 Where removal solutions do not fall under the Puro.earth certification standard, we require projects to demonstrate strong scientific credentials such as a documented life cycle analysis.

 Through our pre-purchasing agreements, we aim to ramp up our supply of carbon-removal certificates to eliminate the same amount of CO2e as we produce 2030 onwards.